vimc/vimc.github.io/aboutus.md

 <div style="font-size:50px; text-align:center; font-weight:bold">About us</div>

+<b>VIMC is an international community of modellers providing high-quality estimates of the public health impact of vaccination, to inform and improve decision making.</b>

 <b>The following information relates to the first phase of the Consortium (‘VIMC 1.0’, from 2016-2022).
 [A summary of our plans for our new project phase, VIMC 2.0 (2022 – 2027), can be found here](/2022-11-14-VIMC-2-0-funding).</b>

 The Vaccine Impact Modelling Consortium coordinates the work of several [research groups](/modellers) modelling the impact of vaccination programmes worldwide.